 Patan Durbar Square is a brilliant homage to Nepal's rich artistic and architectural heritage, making it a fabulous City of Art and architecture.
 With its considerably intricate design and adorned with great craft temples, historic palaces, and age-old courtyards, the square reflects the grandeur and splendour of the Malla era and the deep-rooted traditions of the proud and humble Newari people.

-Beyond its arts and architectural splendour, Patan Durbar Square remains the living museum, where age-old customs blend seamlessly with the great modern life.
+Beyond its arts and architectural splendour, Patan Durbar Square remains a living museum, where age-old customs blend seamlessly with the great modern life.
 Whether exploring the Krishna Temple, Patan Museum, or the many pagoda-made shrines, visitors are immersed in an atmosphere of timeless beauty and spirituality.
 As a UNESCO World Heritage Site, it continues to be a source of great pride, passion and inspiration, preserving Nepal's artistic legacy for generations.